 Have you ever felt down for a few days, or more?
 Chances are your answer is yes.
 All of us go through ups and downs in our lives - it's part of the human experience and it's perfectly normal.

-Most of the time we are able to bounce back without really doing anything.
-But sometimes feeling down can turn into depression, which is more serious.
-Its useful to know a little about depression so you can recognize it in yourself or your loved ones and seek help early.
+Most of the time, we are able to bounce back without really doing anything.
+But sometimes, feeling "down" can transform into depression, which is far more serious.
+It's useful to know about depression so you can recognize it in yourself or your loved ones.

 Depression is a mental state in which one feels either a depressed mood or loss of interest and pleasure in life.
-It can be triggered by a life event, or it can be random.
+It can be triggered by a life event or it can be random.

 Changes in appetite or weight

 Feeling like you are physically moving slower or faster than normal

 How Do You Know When You're Depressed?

 One of the trickiest things about depression is that it can be difficult to identify, even for the person experiencing it.

 Sometimes depression can manifest as other types of complaints (like abdominal pain), and it's only after investigating further that one realizes that the abdominal pain is psychosomatic--caused by psychic distress rather than a physical problem.
 This is something that a doctor is able to help you identify.

 While it may be tempting to just ride symptoms of depression out, it's better for your long-term health to get professional treatment early.
 Living with depression decreases your quality of life and is even associated with higher risk of other health conditions.